Table of Contents

 Here’s why browsers can’t handle RTSP natively:

-- Browser Architecture: Browsers are designed around HTTP/HTTPS protocols, not streaming-specific protocols like RTSP.
+- Browser Architecture: Browsers are designed around HTTP/HTTPS protocols like HLS, not streaming-specific protocols like RTSP.

 - Security Concerns: Browser vendors have strict security models that limit direct access to network protocols.
 RTSP would require low-level network access that browsers intentionally restrict.